percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 --------------------

-As soon as some statement involving a temporary table was met when using the MIXED binlog format, |MySQL| was switching to the row-based logging of all statements till the end of the session or until all temporary tables used in this session were dropped.
-It is inconvenient in the case of long lasting connections, including replication-related ones. |Percona Server| fixes the situation by switching between statement-based and row-based logging as necessary.
+As soon as some statement involving a temporary table was met when using the MIXED binlog format, MySQL was switching to the row-based logging of all statements till the end of the session or until all temporary tables used in this session were dropped.
+It is inconvenient in the case of long lasting connections, including replication-related ones.
+Percona Server for MySQL fixes the situation by switching between statement-based and row-based logging as necessary.